 If you have a news story in psychology, get in touch on [email protected] or tweet us @psychmag.

-Submit your letters to [email protected], marked clearly 'Letter for publication in The Psychologist'.
+Are you looking to raise awareness / prompt discussion and debate?
+If what you're attempting is a genuine 'letter to our readers', submit to [email protected], marked clearly 'Letter for publication in The Psychologist'.
 Include a postal address.
 Letters over 500 words are less likely to be published.
 The Editor reserves the right to edit, shorten or publish extracts from letters.
 Space does not permit the publication of every letter received.
 Letters to the Editor are not normally acknowledged.